 To overcome these challenges, companies should take the following measures:

-• Offer regular training courses: Invest in ongoing training for your accounting teams.
-Workshops and online courses can help to keep knowledge up to date.
+- Offer regular training courses: Invest in ongoing training for your accounting teams.
+Workshops and online courses can help keep their knowledge up to date.

-• Use of e-learning platforms: These offer flexible learning opportunities and can address specific topics in accounts payable.
+- Use of e-learning platforms: These offer flexible learning opportunities and can focus on specific topics in accounts payable.

-• Establish a feedback culture: Encourage an open communication culture in which employees can ask questions and obtain feedback to improve their working methods.
+- Establish a feedback culture: Promote an open communication culture in which employees can ask questions and seek feedback on how to improve their working methods.

-According to a survey by the German Retail Association (HDE), 70% of managing directors see a direct link between well-trained employees and the economic success of their company.
+According to a survey by the German Retail Association (HDE), 70% of Managing Director a direct link between well-trained employees and the economic success of their company.
 Targeted investment in training for accountants can not only increase efficiency, but also strengthen trust between the company and its suppliers.
 Ultimately, this not only strengthens internal cooperation, but also helps to ensure that accounts payable are error-free in the long term.